survivejs/react-book/manuscript/02_developing_with_webpack.md

 > npm i webpack-merge --save-dev

 to add it to the project.
 Add `merge` stub as below.
-The idea is that we detect npm lifecycle event (`start`, `build`, ...) and then branch based on that.
+The idea is that we detect npm lifecycle event (`start`, `build`, ...) and then branch and merge based on that.
 We'll expand these in the coming chapters.

 In order to improve debuggability of the application we can set up sourcemaps while at it.
 These allow you to get proper debug information at browser.
 You'll see exactly where an error was raised for instance.
 In webpack this is controlled through `devtool` setting.
 We can use decent defaults as follows: